gkos-bio/input_data_format/help/README.md

 #### 5. How do I validate the data I am providing?

-For the first hackathon this month, we are going to use the [online JSON schema lint validator](http://jsonschemalint.com/).
-You can run a quick test:
+- You can do this using an **online validator** like [JSON schema lint validator](http://jsonschemalint.com/):
 	- Open [JSON schema lint validator](http://jsonschemalint.com/) in your web browser
 	- Copy the [CTTV JSON schema](https://github.com/CTTV/input_data_format/blob/master/json_schema/evidence_string_schema.json) into the 'JSON Schema' box
 	- Copy the [example ChEMBL JSON instance](https://github.com/CTTV/input_data_format/blob/master/examples/cttv0008_chembl/example.json) into the 'JSON' box
 	- Both boxes should light up green if all has worked!
 	- Try changing some values in the 'JSON' box and see if the schema still validates it!

+- You can do this **locally** using [our python script](../scripts/cttv0001_core_db/json_schema_validator)
+- The [JSON processor jq](http://stedolan.github.io/jq/) is also powerful.

 #### 6. Do you have a package I can use to write out CTTV-JSON files?
 This is in development.
 You can [pull the latest version from here](../packages)